jangko/msgpack4nim/readme.md

 however, you can provide your own handler for cstring and pointer

 **Gotchas:**
-because data conversion did not preserve original data types, the following code is perfectly valid and will raise no exception
+because data conversion did not preserve original data types(only partial preservation), the following code is perfectly valid and will raise no exception

 ```nimrod
 import msgpack4nim, streams, tables, sets, strtabs